UK REITs poised for significant re-rating

 Important information

-This article has been prepared by Gravis Advisory Limited (“the Investment Adviser”) and is for information purposes only.
+This press release has been prepared by GAL using all reasonable skill, care and diligence.
+It contains information and analysis that is believed to be accurate at the time of publication but is subject to change without notice.
 It is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where such distribution or use would be contrary to local law or regulation.
 Any recipients outside the UK should inform themselves of and observe any applicable legal or regulatory requirements in their jurisdiction.

 Newsletter